-The BFP Director of Contracts & Compliance and Quality Assurance Coordinator utilize these reports to determine strengths and opportunities for improvement for each review period.
+The BFP QA Manager utilizes these reports to determine strengths and opportunities for improvement for each review period.
 Areas that need improvement may be further analyzed using root cause analysis to determine what factors may be contributing to poor performance and what actions can be immediately implemented to improve performance.
-These results will be shared with DCF, BFP management, community stakeholders and the subcontracted case management agency.
-After each review quarter, the Contracts and Compliance Director, Quality Assurance Coordinator, Compliance Specialist and Training Specialist will meet to analyze results from the current and previous quarters and identify any training needs that have not been addressed.
+These results will be shared with DCF, BFP management, community stakeholders and the subcontracted case management agencies.
+After each review quarter, the QA Manager and Training and QA Coordinators will meet to analyze results from the current and previous quarters and identify any training needs that need to be addressed.
 Additionally, data is presented on a Quarterly basis to the subcontracted case management agencies.
-The Quality Assurance Coordinator will schedule in-service training sessions to address training needs as they are identified.
+The Quality Assurance team will schedule in-service training sessions to address training needs as they are identified.

 The agency will track and report on ongoing improvement initiatives that will be occurring during the upcoming fiscal year.
-Specifically the QA Annual Report must include information from Rapid Safety Feedback and Florida CFSRs.
+Specifically the QA Annual Report must include information from Rapid Safety Feedback and FL CQIs.
 Once all cases have been reviewed, CBC QA staff must internally analyze the data collected overall and identify trends, effective practices, and areas of concern, synthesizing the information to demonstrate and discuss CBC practices and performance.
 CBCs must submit an annual report to the Department's central office 45 days after the end of the fiscal year (August 15).
 At a minimum, the report must address findings and trends in the areas listed below.

-Safety This section will include data and analysis using Rapid Safety Feedback Data Items and Florida CFSR Data from Safety Outcomes 1 and 2 (items 1-3).
-Permanency This section will include data and analysis using the Florida CFSR Data for

-permanency outcomes 1-2 (items 4-11)

-Well-being This section will include data analysis using the Florida CFSR data for well-

-being outcomes 1-3 (items 12-18)

-Systemic Factors The report must also include discussion about the CBCs performance in the 7

-- CFSR Systemic factors.
+Safety This section will include data and analysis using Rapid Safety Feedback Data Items, Florida CQI Data from Safety Outcomes 1 and 2 (items 1-3), and Scorecard Measures 1-4.
+Permanency This section will include data and analysis using the Florida CQI Data for permanency outcomes 1-2 (items 4-11) and Scorecard Measures 5-8 and 12.
+Well-being This section will include data analysis using the Florida CQI data for well-being outcomes 1-3 (items 12-18) and Scorecard Measures 9-11.
+Systemic Factors The report must also include discussion about the CBCs performance in the 7 CFSR Systemic factors.